OV1 – The Bible’s origins, contents, and translations into other languages

 OV1(b) Authors and original languages of the biblical books

 Many authors were involved, some unknown.
 There is also evidence of later editing and compiling of various books from prior historical sources, again by unknown persons and processes.
-Two of the books (Psalms, Proverbs) are collections of separate writings.
+Two of the books (Psalms, Proverbs) are collections of separate writings, by several authors.

 The books were originally written in three languages.
-The OT is in ancient Hebrew except for a few short passages in Aramaic (or “Chaldean”).
-The NT is all in the common everyday Greek of the first century AD.
+The OT was in ancient Hebrew except for a few short passages in Aramaic (or “Chaldean”).
+The NT was all in the common everyday Greek as spoken across the Roman Empire in first century AD.

 OV1(c) Ancient manuscripts of the biblical books

-The original manuscripts of the Bible’s books are known to have been authentic historical documents.
+The original manuscripts of the Bible’s books are known to have been authentic ancient documents.
 Those in the OT were written probably in the period 1400-250BC in various parts of the Middle East.
-The NT books were written in about 45-90AD in the eastern Roman Empire.
+The NT books were written in about 45-90AD, mostly in the eastern Roman Empire.

-Over 6000 ancient copies still exist of parts or all of the OT books, both in Hebrew and translations into other languages.
+There still exist over 6000 ancient copies of parts or all of the OT books, both in Hebrew and translations into other languages.
 The oldest copies of individual OT books in Hebrew are from about 70AD (the “Dead Sea Scrolls”).
 Complete copies of the Hebrew OT (the “Masoretic Text”) exist from about 800AD.

 More than 5000 ancient copies of parts or all of the NT books still exist, the oldest fragments being from about 130-180AD.
 Complete copies of the Greek NT (the “Codex Sinaiticus” and “Codex Vaticanus”) are from about 400AD.

-The original manuscripts were carefully copied by hand.
+The original manuscripts were carefully copied by hand, as new “manuscripts”.
 Then for

 OV1(e) Summary of origins

-To summarise, the origins of the Bible were spread over different authors, locations and languages and a long period of time Jeremiah 36:1,2, Hebrews 1:1.
+To summarise, the origins of the Bible were spread over different authors, locations and languages and across long periods of time Jeremiah 36:1-2, Hebrews 1:1.
 Obviously the historical and cultural settings of the various writers differed greatly.
 These are significant issues to be considered when interpreting each book.
 It cannot just be assumed that the authors’ circumstances and ways of expressing their thoughts were all the same, or no different to our own.

 OV1(f) Translation of the Bible into other languages